 Highly Respected TBI Attorneys in Providence & Middletown

 Karns & Kerrison focuses on representing victims of traumatic brain injuries.
-Robert Karns and Sarah Karns Burman are both members of the Traumatic Brain Injury Litigation Group.
+Robert Karns is a member of the Traumatic Brain Injury Litigation Group.
 From our offices in Providence and Middletown, we represent clients throughout Rhode Island, Massachusetts, and across the United States.